mazixs/perplexity/README.md

 ### 📝 Configuration File

-All settings are stored in: `$HOME/.config/Perplexity/perplexity.conf`
+All settings are stored at: `$XDG_CONFIG_HOME/Perplexity/perplexity.conf` (falls back to `$HOME/.config/Perplexity/perplexity.conf`).
+You can override via the `PERPLEXITY_CONFIG` environment variable.

+On first run, the launcher copies `/etc/perplexity/default.conf` to the user configuration path.

 <details>
 <summary><b>🔧 Configuration Example</b></summary>